amugoodbad229/CartPoleRL/README.md

 ## ✅ Prerequisites

 - Python 3.10+
-- (Optional) NVIDIA GPU + CUDA-capable PyTorch build
+- NVIDIA GPU + CUDA-capable PyTorch build (Optional)
-- (Optional) ProtoTwin Connect (PTC) for deployment
+- ProtoTwin Connect (PTC) for deployment
-- Shell that can run virtual environment activation scripts

 > [!NOTE]
 > PyTorch falls back to CPU automatically if CUDA is not available.
+> The project will work on CPU, no problem if you do not have GPU

 ---